ericgong2005/CS2620_Wire_Protocols/Documentation/engineering_notebook.md

     - have sender, reciever, time sent, delivered, subject, message
 - one users.db with usernames and maybe things like # of undelivered messages
 - have one process to query the database to prevent issues on concurrency
+- have a database class with the necessary functions
+- make sure that the database class contains \_\_exit\_\_ definitions so the .db doesn't get corrupted

 ### Client-Server communication setup:
 Client specifications: